On a stroll in the wild mountains in the western part of Norway, a huge, grey-haired bear of a man spoke up.

 The great bear roars and the guts of cattle withers.
 The bear does not have to be so great to scare cattle either.
 What is more, snorting will often be quite enough to scare cattle.

-Deep meditation may be good for living.
-Human bears were meant to be free.
+Bears were meant to be free.
 Beware of a vehement bear.

 Some are led astray by false ancestry, claiming to descend from birds and beasts of prey, and painting them on their shields and further.